 - Small spray bottle

 Step 1.
-In a 2 ounce bottle or jar add in 1 1/2 Tbsp of distilled water, 1 tsp of carrier oil, 1 tsp of vodka or witch hazel, and 15-25 drops of essential oils.
+In a 4-ounce bottle or jar, add 1 ½ Tbsp of distilled water, 1 teaspoon of carrier oil, 1 teaspoon of vodka or witch hazel, and 15-25 drops of essential oils.
 Shake well before spraying on your skin.

 Step 2.
 This recipe could easily be doubled or tripled for a camping trip or frequent outdoor activity and put in a larger glass spray bottle.

-If you’re in a pinch and don’t have the chance to get essential oils as mosquito repellent, or if you’d just simply prefer not to use them, we’ve made our own plant-based homemade bug spray using herbs and extracts instead with good success.
+If you’re in a pinch and don’t have the chance to get essential oils for insect repellent, or if you’d just simply prefer not to use them, we’ve made our own plant-based homemade bug repellent for home using herbs and extracts instead with success.

 The best part is that you likely already have everything you need at home, and if you don’t, you can get it all at the grocery store.